BackTable / ENT / Contributor

 Dr. St. John joins us to discuss strategies to support children living with hearing loss.
 There are important counseling considerations throughout a child’s life, starting from early language development, through schooling years, and into adolescent decisions.

-A frenotomy procedure treats tongue-tie by performing a lingual frenulum cut.
-Acute postoperative management is focused on adequate hemostasis whereas long-term management is aimed at preventing scar tissue formation.
-We provide an overview of the frenotomy procedure and potential complications.
+A frenotomy procedure is a tongue tie treatment option done by performing a lingual frenulum cut.
+Acute post frenotomy management is focused on adequate hemostasis whereas long-term management is aimed at preventing scar tissue formation.
+We provide an overview of the frenotomy procedure and potential frenotomy complications.